NethServer/ns8-core/README.md

 NethServer 8 experiments using containers on Fedora 33

-- Podman running in rootless mode (every container has its own user)
-- Traefik reads the dynamic configuration from Redis (control-plane)
-- Local public services are reachable using the host network

 ## Initialize the control plane

 1. Retrieve credentials for DigitalOcean registry and save the `docker-config.json` file